 Please note that server_args keeps the default search path for TFTP daemon.
-It is quite useful since on TFTP client side (target) we can specify file names omitting this path.
-After that you need to restart the xinetd daemon to force it to reload the new configuration.
-You need to type the following command from host PC prompt:
+This is useful for specifying file names omitting this path on the TFTP client side (target).
+After this, restart the xinetd daemon to force it to reload the new configuration.
+Type the following command from the host PC prompt: